Bridging to University Nursing - IEN

-- You will gain an understanding of nursing knowledge, and how research is utilized and applied to complex client care situations.
+- You gain an understanding of nursing knowledge, and how research is utilized and applied to complex client care situations.

-- Clinical placement will present you with networking opportunities.
+- Clinical placement presents networking opportunities.

 - Faculty members in this School of Community and Health Studies program are knowledgeable, experienced and caring professionals.

 - If you are an adult or English-as-a-second-language student, your needs are supported.

 - The resulting certificate serves as evidence of reflective practice, employment and continuing education opportunities.